hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ### Viewing Nested Modules and Examples

-If a module contains nested modules following the [standard module structure](/docs/language/modules/develop/structure.html), then you can use the "Submodules" dropdown to navigate to the detail pages for nested modules.
-If there are examples, you can use the "Examples" dropdown to navigate to the detail pages for example modules.
+If a module contains nested modules following the [standard module structure](/docs/language/modules/develop/structure.html), then you can use the **Submodules** dropdown to navigate to the detail pages for nested modules.
+If there are examples, you can use the **Examples** dropdown to navigate to the detail pages for example modules.

 ![Terraform Cloud screenshot: a module submodules button](./images/using-submodules-dropdown.png)

 ## Using Providers in Configurations

 The syntax for public providers in your private registry is the same as for providers that you use directly from the public Terraform Registry.
 The syntax for the [provider block](/docs/language/providers/configuration.html) `source` argument is `<NAMESPACE>/<PROVIDER>`.

 ``` hcl
 terraform {